kataklinger/forque/README.md

 2.	*LIFO* - the last item made available gets served first
 3.	*Prioroty* - available item with highest user-defined priority  gets served first

+## Requirements

+Forque library is C++20 library that requires support for coroutines and concepts.
+Currently it is only working with Microsoft Visual C++ 14 compiler.

+## Using The Library

+Source code of example application using forque is located [here](https://github.com/kataklinger/forque/tree/master/src/app).

+## Documentation

+Documentation is available in [the wiki](https://github.com/kataklinger/forque/wiki)